Access Hoare Logic: Introduction

 \section{Introduction}

 The correctness of programs has been a concern early on in the development of computers.
-The seminal contribution by Tony Hoare~\cite{hoare:69} allows to reason about programs instruction by instruction using pre- and postconditions.
-It allows to ascertain that if the precondition is satisfied before execution, and program execution terminates, then the postcondition will be satisfied.
+The seminal contribution by Tony Hoare~\cite{hoare:69} allows to reason about programs instruction by instruction using pre- and post-conditions.
+It allows to ascertain that if the pre-condition is satisfied before execution, and program execution terminates, then the post-condition will be satisfied.

 This form of ascertaining the correctness of programs has been and still is very successful.
 It is at the heart of several tools that are used in academia and industry to specify and verify software systems, such as SPARK~\cite{SPARKAda:Homepage} and Dafny~\cite{dafny:Homepage}.